gpegues/MKDocs_Dev/docs/Exchange/mailremoval.md

     This creates a compliance search with the -Name provided being the name of the search for further interactions. `ContentMatchQuery` is the input for search parameters.

     ```Powershell
-    New-ComplianceSearch -Name Phish1 -ExchangeLocation All -ContentMatchQuery 'subject:"You must change your bank password" AND sent:05/12/2020'
+    New-ComplianceSearch -Name Phish1 -ExchangeLocation All -ContentMatchQuery 'subject:"You must change your bank password now" AND sent:05/12/2020'
     ```
     This creates the search; however, it does not start it.
 To start the search continuing with the above example, you would use the following command supplied with the `-Name` you gave the search: